lucaros1190/EntoSim/readme.txt

 5. https://doi.org/10.1016/j.ecoinf.2020.101117
 6. https://doi.org/10.1653/024.103.0217

-If you are using this software for scientific purposes, you can cite any of these articles.
-In particular, the state of art of this software is detailed in (1) and (4), while mathematical aspects are detailed in (2), (3), (5) and (6).
+If you are using EntoSim for scientific purposes, you can cite any of these articles.
+In particular, the state of art of EntoSim is detailed in (1) and (4), while mathematical aspects are detailed in (2), (3), (5) and (6).

 ****************
 * Dependencies *